 Accommodations, all meals from dinner on Day 1 to breakfast on final day, drinking water throughout the trip, 1 glass of wine with dinner, services of NHA Photo Expedition Leader and local staff, some gratuities, all airport transfers, permits and entrance fees, sales tax.

-Travel to and from start and end point of trip, early arrival airport transfers, alcoholic beverages except those listed above, some gratuities, passport and visa fees, optional activities, items of a personal nature (phone calls, souvenirs, etc.), airline baggage fees, airport reciprocity and departure taxes, optional travel insurance.
+Travel to and from start and end point of trip, transfers in Buenos Aires (if needed), alcoholic beverages except those listed above, some gratuities, passport and visa fees, optional activities, items of a personal nature (phone calls, souvenirs, etc.), airline baggage fees, required medical evacuation insurance, optional travel insurance.

 Moderate to Difficult